Colin Stinton

-Colin Stinton (born March 10, 1947) is a Canadian-American actor.
+Colin Stinton (born March 10, 1947) is a Canadian and American actor.
 He is widely known for his collaborations with playwright and filmmaker David Mamet, and has worked extensively in the United Kingdom since 1985.
 He is a Joseph Jefferson Award winner and a Drama Desk Award nominee.

 Early life and education

 Born in Calgary, Alberta, Canada in 1947, Stinton moved to the United States as a child in 1952.
 He lived in a trailer with his family—traveling throughout the U.S. and finally settling in the Chicago area.
-There he attended Northern Illinois University, acting in several campus productions and joining an alumni group that performed in Chicago as the Dinglefest Theatre Company, which later established The Theatre Building.
+There he attended Northern Illinois University, acting in several campus productions and writing a musical based on the biblical story of David and Absalom with co-authors Andy Waterman and Larry Woodruff.
+He acted in touring company throughout southeastern United States in 1973.
+Later he joining an alumni group that performed in Chicago as the Dinglefest Theatre Company, which later established The Theatre Building.
 He spent several years as part of the Chicago theatre scene where he met and worked frequently with playwright-director David Mamet.